 and majestuous tree now survives only on 10% of its potential distribution area.
 The cedar tree is threatened by an always larger

 sheep population, many young trees are grazed before they have a change to grow !
 And there are much more threatened or even

 extincted species many of which are not so spectacular and famous.

 Threats are serious, people need to be informed in order to change their behaviour.
 But is not easy to change habits.

 Decrease of the water ressources and desertification :

-The causes are : waste (agriculture, tourism, industry...), losses in the water distribution network, pollution and climatic changes.
+The causes of the decrease are : waste (agriculture, industry, tourism...), losses in the water distribution network, pollution and climatic changes.